0189 - 文討:語言與社會互動:敘事 英授 Taught in English

 This seminar explores how language, linguistics, and linguistic anthropology inform each other in relation to narrative and social interaction.
 This class examines how people use talk and embodied interaction in a variety of situated activities to share their lives through storytelling.
 Each week we will read articles by linguists, linguistic anthropologists, and conversation analysts that provide a general theoretical framing for the week’s topic in conjunction with specific ethnographic case studies that illustrate use of particular narrative practices.
 These practices include: narrative sense-making in response to complaints, displaying affective alignments, constructing accounts, remembering through narrative, policing moral order, and other practices through which the social life of local groups is achieved.

-This seminar explores how language, linguistics, and linguistic anthropology information each other in relation to narrative and social interaction.
-This class exams how people use talk and embodied interaction in a variety of situational activities to share their lives through storytelling.
-Each week we will read articles by linguists, linguistic anthropologists, and conversation analyzes that provide a general theoretical framing for the week’s topic in conjunction with specific ethnographic case studies that illustrate use of particular narrative practices.
-These practices include: narrative sense-making in response to complains, displaying affective alignments, constructing accounts, remembering through narrative, policing moral order, and other practices through which the social life of local groups is achieved.
+This seminar explores how language, linguistics, and linguistic anthropology inform each other in relation to narrative and social interaction.
+This class examines how people use talk and embodied interaction in a variety of situated interaction activities to share their lives through storytelling.
+Each week we will read articles by linguists, linguistic anthropologists, and conversation analysts that provide a general theoretical framing for the week’s topic in conjunction with specific ethnographic case studies that illustrate use of particular narrative practices.
+These practices include: narrative sense-making in response to complaints, displaying affective alignments, constructing accounts, remembering through narrative, policing moral order, and other practices through which the social life of local groups is achieved.

 Ochs, Elinor and Lisa Capps.
 2002.
 Living Narrative.
 Cambridge: Harvard University Press.